Free File: Frequently Asked Questions

 May I also file my state return for free?

-Some participating Free File Alliance companies do offer free state tax return preparation and e-file.
-Check the company's Free File home page to learn if free state income tax return prep and e-file services are available for you.
+Some participating Free File companies offer free state tax prep and e-file.
+Check the company's Free File home page to learn if free state income tax prep and e-file are available.

 Note: AK, FL, NV, NH, SD, TN, TX, WA and WY do not have a state income tax return filing requirement for reporting W2 wage income.
 Two of these, NH and TN, require taxpayers to file returns for individual interest and dividend income.